Akdeniz/google-play-crawler/README.md

                              Email address to be used for login.
       -p [PASSWORD], --password [PASSWORD]
                              Password to be used for login.
+      -t [SECURITYTOKEN], --securitytoken [SECURITYTOKEN]
+                            Security token that was generated at checkin.
+It is only required for "usegcm" option
       -a [HOST], --host [HOST]
                              Proxy host
       -l [PORT], --port [PORT]